 - 64GB/128GB storage options

 Once or twice in our testing, it'd kill Spotify music playing right as we pressed the shutter button.
 This was maybe one time out of 10, but we noticed and tested it with running Netflix in a picture-in-picture window on screen.
 Again, once every now and then, snapping a photo would kill the app.
 And it's not just pausing.
-It wipes it from memory, so when you reload it, the music or video doesn't resume, you have to start whatever song/episode/movie again from the beginning.
+It wiped it from memory, so when you reload it, the music or video doesn't resume, you have to start whatever song/episode/movie again from the beginning.
 We experienced this on both our Pixel 3 and Pixel 3 XL.

+Thankfully, Google addressed this bug with a software update, and since then the issue didn't seem to be there anymore.
 Everything else, from cellular and Wi-fi to Bluetooth, works brilliantly.
 Keeping solid connections for reliable downloads through all of our working week.
 Here's hoping that killswitch bug gets fixed in an over-the-air update soon.